browc1513/sMDT_fpga_arndt/Readme.md

     - UART_RX_CTRL (Receiver)
 A system for transmitting the event data bit-by-bit ("0" or "1").
 We want to read in data as events to the computer, to be outputed into txt files (for now, may wanna make a spectrum later).
 Txt files should contain trigger time, arrival time.

-Each databus contains a start bit, 8 data bits, and a stop bit
+Each databus contains a start bit, 8 data bits, and a stop bit.

 For UART, if using 9600 bauds, actual byte duration bit duration is 1041.67 $\mu s$; change the rate_generator line 68(default is 2000 $\mu s$) so readout cycle time is larger than this.

 Also since it only contains 8 bits data (256), don't make the signals number more than this number in one readout cycle.
 You can change line 68 in rate_generator for readout cycle time (10ns*number to input) and output signals number divider in counter.vhd line 138.

-Currently, there is some communication between the FPGA and computer, but there are inconsistencies.
-When Tera Term is connected (terminal used to receive data from UART), only bytes come thorugh for 14400 and 38400 baud.
-For 14400 baud, the data comes through as spaces, and the log shows unknown characters.
-For 38400 baud, only x's and spaces come through the terminal/log.
+To see the counts in real time, open VS Code, find file "cosmic_ray_gui.py," and run it.
+A terminal should open and output the number of counts per second for a minute.

+## Listed below are the pieces of code that still need further attention and development

+## Count Output (UART)

+While the UART is communicating correctly with the computer, we want each count to come through individually, not just per second.
+Each count should have an event ID, along with a timestamp, which will be saved to a file (.txt or .csv).
+This file should be able to be manipulated to output any type of analysis (could be counts per second, minute, etc.).